darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-create-account.md

 1. Enter [Darwinia Crab Web Wallet](https://apps.darwinia.network), you can see two buttons "Add Account" and "Restore  JSON" in the "Account" column.

-Enter [Darwinia Web Wallet](https://apps.darwinia.network), and click the Darwinia icon of left-up corner.
-Select the Darwinia Network:

 2. New account

 You can see two buttons "Add Account" and "Restore  JSON" in the "Account" column.